PicoLuetjens/Sensor-Audio-Player/README.md

 - in button_listener.py put your speaker mac adress as target (line 19)
 - in button_listener.py put your username in the target folder string(line 22)
 - create user service -> ~/.config/systemd/user/
+- start the bluetooth service via systemctl
-- enable and start the service that will manage the scripts via systemctl
+- enable and start the USER BASED service that will manage the scripts via systemctl

 ## Wiring